 Geiger reveals that the experiences of Japanese immigrants in North America were shaped in part by attitudes rooted in Japan's formal status system, mibunsei, decades after it was formally abolished.
 In the North American West, however, the immigrants' understanding of social status as caste-based collided with American and Canadian perceptions of status as primarily race-based.
 Geiger shows how the lingering influence of Japan's strict status system affected immigrants' perceptions and understandings of race in North America and informed their strategic responses to two increasingly complex systems of race-based exclusionary law and policy.

-Andrea Geiger is assistant professor of history at Simon Fraser University.
-This is her first book.
+Andrea Geiger is associate professor of history at Simon Fraser University.

 OTHER TITLES IN THIS SERIES